jchenhkg/jchenhkg.github.io/projects/NIR2RGB_VCIP_Challenge/readme.md

 ### 3. Validation Dataset
 The subfolder **Validation** contains pixel-aligned (registered) NIR-RGB image pairs for the purpose of model validation.
 The NIR-RGB image pairs are named as "_validation_nnnn_nir.png_" and "_validation_nnnn_rgb.png_" respectively.
 Identical "_nnnn_" values indicate pixel-alignment pairing relationships.

-### 4. Testing Dataset
-The testing dataset will not be publically available until after the final evaluations of the challenge.
-The testing images will be NIR images of resolution 256\*256.

 ```bash
 ├── NIR_VCIP_Challenge_dataset
 │   ├── NIR